-An on-board rider survey conducted in 2005 provides a glimpse of the users on OTS.
+An on-board rider survey conducted in 2021 provides a glimpse of the users on OTS.
 A summary of this survey is provided herein.

-Purpose for Riding -Trips for shopping continued to make up the highest percentage (25%) closely followed by work trips and medical trips which comprised 22% and 20% of total trip respectively.
+Purpose for Riding -Trips for work make up the highest percentage (22.5%) closely followed by errands and medical trips which comprised 15.7% and 20.2% of total trip respectively.

-Age - In 2005, 59% of the riders were in the 25-44 age cohorts - up 90% from the 1994 survey.
-The Elderly (60 and above) comprised seven percent of the riders - a 61% decrease from 1994.
-The 0-24 cohorts and the 45-59 cohorts made up the remainder of the riders.
-These groups have varied in terms of their percentage of total transit passengers and have rarely been more than 25% during the 20-year period the surveys have been conducted.
+Age - In 2021, 51% of the riders were in the 45-65 age cohort While the Elderly (65 and above) comprised 8.3% of the riders.
+The 15 or under, 16-34 and 35-44 age cohorts made up the remainder of the riders.
+These groups have varied in terms of their percentage of total transit passengers.

 Sex - Historically, females have accounted for approximately 75 percent of the riders over the past 25 years.
-However, that number dropped to 55% in 2000 and rose to 69% in the 2005 survey.
+However, that number dropped to 55% in 2000, rose to 69% in the 2005 survey, and decreased to 56% in 2021.

-Employment - Forty-five of every 100 passengers were full and part time workers in 2005, continuing a gradual rise over the ten-year period.
-Unemployed persons comprised 40% of the riders.
-Housewives and students account for the remaining total.
+Employment - 49% of passengers were full and part time workers in 2021,.
+Unemployed persons comprised 32% of the riders while retirees account for the remaining total.

-Income Level - Seventy-seven percent of riders surveyed had incomes of less than \$20,000 while nine percent had an income over \$20,000.
-The remaining 14% did not respond to the question.
+Income Level - 57% of riders surveyed had incomes of less than \$15,000 while 43% had an income over \$15,000.
 It does not appear that the income ranges have been adjusted for inflation since the inception of the survey in 1975.
 Trend analysis becomes more difficult without some type of adjustment.
-Regardless, it is evident that the vast majority of transit riders are low- to moderate-income persons.
+Regardless, it is evident that the majority of transit riders are low-income persons.